awong234/CT_sim/readme.md

 ![](https://github.com/awong234/CT_sim/blob/master/assets/googleDriveMigrate.png)

-If you want the script to manage your uploads automatically, within `RUNSCRIPT.R`, change the value of `autoUpload` to `TRUE`, around line 58.
+If you want the script to manage your uploads automatically, within `RUNSCRIPT.R`, change the value of `autoUpload` to `TRUE`, within the setup block.
 The file will then source `uploadOutput.R`.

 It will prompt you to generate a token, and at the same time bring up a browser window.